zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataemit-definetyperefbyname-method.md

 ## <a name="parameters"></a>Parameter
  `tkResolutionScope`
- [in] Das Token, die Angabe des Bereichs der Lösung.
-Die folgenden Tokentypen sind gültig:
+ [in] The token specifying the resolution scope.
+The following token types are valid:

-- `mdModuleRef`, wenn der Typ in der gleichen Assembly definiert ist, in dem der Aufrufer definiert wird.
+- `mdModuleRef`, if the type is defined in the same assembly in which the caller is defined.

-- `mdAssemblyRef`, wenn der Typ in einer anderen als der Assembly definiert ist, in dem der Aufrufer definiert wird.
+- `mdAssemblyRef`, if the type is defined in an assembly other than the one in which the caller is defined.

-- `mdTypeRef`, wenn der Typ ein geschachtelter Typ ist.
+- `mdTypeRef`, if the type is a nested type.

-- `mdModule`, wenn der Typ im selben Modul definiert ist, in dem der Aufrufer definiert wird.
+- `mdModule`, if the type is defined in the same module in which the caller is defined.

-- NULL, wenn der Typ global definiert ist.
+- Null, if the type is defined globally.

  `szName`
- [in] Der Name des Zieltyps im Unicode-Format.
+ [in] The name of the target type in Unicode.

  `ptr`
- [out] Ein Zeiger auf die `mdTypeRef` Token, das den Typ zugewiesen wird.
+ [out] A pointer to the `mdTypeRef` token that is assigned to the type.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MSCorEE.dll verwendet
+ **Library:** Used as a resource in MSCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]